The Galois action on symplectic $K$-theory

 Recall that, for a topological space $Y$, the notation $Y_+$ means the space $Y \coprod \{*\}$ consisting of $Y$ together with a disjoint basepoint.
 Each space gives rise to a spectrum $\Sigma^\infty_+ Y$, namely the suspension spectrum on $Y_+$, and consequently we can freely specialize constructions for spectra to those for spaces.
 In particular, the \emph{stable homotopy groups} of $Y$ are, by definition, the homotopy groups of the associated spectrum: where $[-,-]$ denotes homotopy classes of based maps.
 We emphasize that $\pi_*^s$ is defined for an {\em unpointed} space $Y$.
 (In some references, it is defined for a based space, and in those references the definition does not involve an added disjoint basepoint).

-\begin{remark} One could regard $\pi^s_*(Y)$ as being the ``homology of $Y$ with coefficients in the sphere spectrum,'' and it enjoys the properties of any generalized homology theory (see Example~\ref{example:suspension-spectrum} in Appendix~\ref{sec:stable-homot-theory}).
+\begin{remark} One could regard $\pi^s_*(Y)$ as being the ``homology of $Y$ with coefficients in the sphere spectrum,'' and it enjoys the properties of any generalized homology theory.
 There is a Hurewicz map $\pi^s_*(Y) \rightarrow H_*(Y)$, which is an isomorphism in degree $* = 0$ and a surjection in degree 1. \end{remark}

 We will be interested in the corresponding notion with $\Z/q$ coefficients.
 For any spectrum $E$, the homomorphisms $\pi_i(E) \to \pi_i(E)$ which multiply by $q \in \Z$ fit into a long exact sequence